10 Food Trends for 2021

 - Incorporating more plant-based and plant-forward dishes into weekly menus

 - Creating more meals based on pantry ingredients

-- Desire for and increased awareness of better-quality carbs and proteins
+- The desire for and increased awareness of better-quality carbs and proteins

 - Use of specific ingredients – Herbs, Roots, Mushrooms, Chickpeas